zSpaceSheikh/PlinkoBurger/PlinkoBurgerGame/README.md

 ## Plinko Burger, Order Up

-- *Bins, buns, battlestar galactica!*
+- *Bins, Buns, Battlestar Galactica!*

 Lots of functional updates *distant cheering* including moving order bins, propulsion ketchup/mustard controls, and a mystery box full of random ingredients!?
 The prototype will also now be controlled with a pair of force sensitive resistor squeezy bottle which will propel the bumper in either direction.
 The actual motion of the bumper could definitely be more slippery, which should happen in the next update.